-- 6. A report of amendment to large shareholdings from Nomura Asset Management Co., Ltd., that on October 22, 2020, it held 23,411 thousand shares through joint holdings (Percentage of shareholding: 5.86%), has been filed with the Director-General of the Kanto Finance Bureau.
-However, Nomura Asset Management Co., Ltd. has been excluded from the above major shareholders, as the actual number of shares held by the said company has not been confirmed by the Company as of the end of the fiscal year. - 7.
-A report of amendment to large shareholdings from Mizuho Bank, Ltd., that on November 20, 2020, it held 28,435 thousand shares through joint holdings (Percentage of shareholding: 7.11%), of which 16,517 thousand shares (4.13%) are held by Asset Management One Co., Ltd., has been filed with the Director-General of the Kanto Finance Bureau.
-However, Asset Management One Co., Ltd. has been excluded from the above major shareholders, as the actual number of shares held by the said company has not been confirmed by the Company as of the end of the fiscal year.
+- thousand shares (3.28%) are held by Asset Management One Co., Ltd., has been filed with the Director-General of the Kanto Finance Bureau.
+However, Asset Management One Co., Ltd. has been excluded from the above major shareholders, as the actual number of shares held by the said company has not been confirmed by the Company as of the end of the fiscal year. - 6.
+A report of amendment to large shareholdings from Sumitomo Mitsui Trust Bank, Ltd., that on November 19, 2021, it held 26,920 thousand shares through joint holdings (Percentage of shareholding: 6.73%), of which 16,006 thousand shares (4.00%) are held by Sumitomo Mitsui Trust Asset Management Co., Ltd. and 10,914 thousand shares (2.73%) are held by Nikko Asset Management Co., Ltd., has been filed with the Director-General of the Kanto Finance Bureau.
+However, Sumitomo Mitsui Trust Asset Management Co., Ltd. and Nikko Asset Management Co., Ltd. have been excluded from the above major shareholders, as the actual number of shares held by the said companies has not been confirmed by the Company as of the end of the fiscal year.